-7.3.6 Responsibility to Possess and Maintain Scholarly Expertise and Satisfy Accreditation Standards credentials, or fail to satisfy the standards of agencies under which Belmont holds accreditation, they may be required to obtain such credentials or be reassigned into areas of instruction and program direction for which their credentials do satisfy accreditation standards.
+7.3.6 Responsibility to Possess and Maintain Scholarly Expertise and Satisfy Accreditation Standards

+Belmont faculty are responsible to have the scholarly expertise to teach in their teaching fields or to direct programs which offer majors in the university, and to have the credentials necessary to continue in such roles as determined by the standards employed by the agencies which accredit academic work at the university.
+If faculty members do not have such credentials, or fail to satisfy the standards of agencies under which Belmont holds accreditation, they may be required to obtain such credentials or be reassigned into areas of instruction and program direction for which their credentials do satisfy accreditation standards.
 Any misrepresentation of scholarly expertise or credentials is grounds for the discharge of a faculty member, whether or not the faculty member has tenure.